MiHCM/azure-ai-agent-services/README.md

-# MiHCM Data Azure AI Agent Template
+# HR Assist Agent

-This repository provides a template for deploying and managing an Azure AI Agent for MiHCM's HR system.
+This repository provides a template for deploying and managing an Azure AI Agent for MiHCM.
 The project leverages Azure Bicep for infrastructure deployment and Python for interacting with Azure AI services and APIs.

 ## Features